Skip to main content

 Raising awareness among and training of the professional community

-The Criminal Police Directorate at the General Police Directorate (hereinafter: GPU UKP) constantly educates and trains both criminal investigators and police officers at the local level.
-Within this education and training, attention is dedicated to recognising various forms of human trafficking, indicators to detect potential victims and offenders, and the understanding of special further procedures when dealing with victims and implementing investigations in pre-trial proceedings.
+The Criminal Police Directorate at the General Police Directorate (hereinafter: the GPU UKP) continuously trains both criminal investigators and local police officers.
+In this context, attention is paid to identifying various forms of trafficking in human beings and identifying the indicators of potential victims of trafficking and its perpetrators and to competencies in subsequent specific procedures concerning the treatment of victims and conduct of pre-trial proceedings.

-The GPU UKP, in cooperation with the MNZ SPCTHB and the Ključ Association, conducted four training sessions for police officers in the field of combatting trafficking in human beings in September 2022 (16, 27 and 29 September 2022).
-The purpose of the training was to raise awareness of police officers regarding the issue of trafficking in human beings, to identify indicators of trafficking in human beings and to familiarise them with the procedures when identifying victims.
-The training also introduced the police officers to the importance of cooperation between the police and civil society in the implementation of procedures with victims of trafficking in human beings and assistance and protection programmes.
-The training was attended by 85 police officers from all Police Directorates.
+The GPU UKP carried out five trainings of police officers and police station chiefs.
+The purpose of the training was to raise awareness among police officers about the issue of trafficking in human beings, to identify indicators of trafficking and to familiarise them with the procedures relating to identifying victims.
+During the training, police officers also learned about the importance of police cooperation with civil society in carrying out procedures involving victims of human trafficking and assistance and protection programmes.
+The training was attended by 120 police officers from all police directorates.